rapportive-oss/rack-nackmode/README.markdown

    balancer it's going down before it can safely do so.
 Defaults to 3, which matches e.g. haproxy's default for how many failed checks it needs before marking a backend as down.
+ * `:healthcheck_timeout` &ndash; how long (in seconds) the app should wait for the first health check request.
+This is to avoid the app refusing to shut down if the load balancer is misconfigured (or absent); if it waits this long without seeing a single health check, it will simply shut down.
+Should be significantly longer than your load balancer's health check interval.
+   Defaults to 15 seconds, which is conservatively longer than haproxy's default interval.
  * `:logger` &ndash; middleware will log progress to this object if supplied.

 ## Testing